-In addition to these services there is access to Vodafone and Digicel/ Flashnet.
-Top-up cards for all pre-paid access (Vodafone & Digicel) are available from the Cashier during normal office hours or the Canteen during normal Business Hours.
+In addition to these services, there is access to Vodafone and Digicel/ Flash net.
+Top-up cards for all prepaid access (Vodafone & Digicel) are available from the Cashier during normal office hours or the Canteen during normal Business Hours.

-Students are encouraged to have their own computer.
-However the computer lab is available for student use outside of the allocated timetable.
+Students are encouraged to have their own computers.
+However, the computer lab is available for student use outside of the allocated timetable.